ToC-Taiwan/toc-sinopac-python/README.md

 - Install Rosetta
 - Create a Rosetta terminal
 - Install X86 homebrew in the Rosetta terminal
-  - eval "$(/usr/local/bin/brew shellenv)"
 - Install X86 Python in the Rosetta terminal
-  - python should be installed in /usr/local/bin/python3
+  - python should be installed in `/usr/local/bin/python3`

 ### vscode setting